rlcaswmon/engineering-blog/_posts/2015-11-03-analytics-part-I.md

 ***Information Pro-Consumers*** are commonly known by more familiar terms such as business analysts and power users.
 This group is concerned with performing analysis on data and generally their focus is to understand the past in order to predict the future.
-This group often demands low latency and high accessibility to data.
-More over, this group likes to have multiple tools at their disposal to be able to perform aggregations, calculations, slicing and dicing as well as adhoc analysis on data.
+In addition to accuracy and timeliness this group often demands low latency and high accessibility to data.
+More over, this group prefers to have multiple tools at their disposal to be able to perform aggregations, calculations, slicing and dicing as well as adhoc analysis on data.

 ***Data Scientists*** do not need any introduction.
 Lately, much has been said and written about this set of users.
 A quick search on the web will prove that.
-But this series is not about who they are.
+But this series is not about defining who they are.
 Instead it is about what they would like to do with data.
-Regardless of whether he members of this group are statisticians with computer science degrees or computational experts in some specific field, their needs revolve around having access to any and every piece of data - big or small, structured or unstructured.
+Regardless of whether these users are statisticians with computer science degrees or computational experts in some specific field, their needs revolve around having access to any and every piece of data - big or small, structured or unstructured.
 Often the discovery process and experimentation undertaken by this group may include diverse techniques ranging from simple data mining to applying various statistical algorithms to testing some hypothesis.
 In the end applying sophisticated statistical techniques and/or machine learning algorithms to create insights is the primary motivation behind the work of this user community.

 ***Machines*** operate on data and need data to operate.
 Despite this fact, in the data world, the needs of this voiceless group is often overlooked.